pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 In software, it's a very similar concept, delivering an operational end product to customers, starting with source code (raw materials).

-The Tanzu Supply Chain product relies on this metaphor to describe your Golden Path to Production.
+The Tanzu Supply Chain product relies on this metaphor to describe your golden path to production.
 It provides a primitive called SupplyChain, which is a Kubernetes custom resource, that you use to define all, or portions of, your software supply chain.

 Typical uses of the Tanzu Supply Chain SupplyChain primitives are described here.